Updated March 10, 2017

 - Saucy Porka • $ • Affordable Asian/Latin fusion foods.
 Great for brunch.

-Lake Shore East aka New East Side
+Staying in Lake Shore East (New East Side)

 This is a newer, “master planned” neighborhood located within the Loop at the north eastern corner.
 This area is only recently built up, so it lacks the storied history of other parts of the city.
 But its location right on the Chicago Riverwalk, near the boarding area for the Chicago Architectural Foundation River Cruises, and bordering Millennium Park makes it a great spot for visitors looking to be close to the action, while still being removed enough to have a restful sleep.
 Here you’ll find clean streets and gorgeous modern skyscrapers, most notably the Aqua, its wavy face mimicking the river flow.
 Be advised that this area can be tricky to navigate, as many of the streets are split-level near the river.